 I always advise my readers to talk to their nutritionist before applying any supplement to their dog food.

 A friend of mine added calcium to his dog’s diet to help the dogs bone and make the dog grow fast, but it turns out that his particular breed of dog doesn’t need that level of calcium.

 The dog eventually develops a serious hip dysplasia because of the calcium supplement.

 Speak to your nutritionist about whatever supplement you are looking at adding to your dog’s food.

 Dog food supplements are not meant for dogs with an appropriate diet, But if you have a specific aim of using supplements in your dog food then go for it.

-Also if you feed your dog raw diet or homemade diet then supplementing it with a good dog food supplement is going to give your dog the necessary vitamins to help balance the homemade diet.
+Also if you feed your dog a raw diet or homemade diet then supplementing it with a good dog food supplement is going to give your dog the necessary vitamins to help balance the homemade diet.